Woman gave birth alone on Maryland jail floor, lawsuit says

 Valentine, who had never given birth before, said she feared that her baby would die and she might bleed out while delivering her.
 But realizing that no one was going to help, she said she was determined to try to deliver the baby on her own.

-The lawsuit alleges that Washington County, Maryland, its sheriff department and sheriff, as well as nurses and deputies at the jail violated Valentine’s rights under state law and the Constitution.
+The lawsuit alleges that Washington County, Maryland, its sheriff’s department and sheriff, as well as nurses and deputies at the jail violated Valentine’s rights under state law and the Constitution.

 County spokesperson Danielle Weaver said the county had no comment.
 PrimeCare did not immediately return a telephone call seeking comment.